Wellbeing and Photography

 How we achieve good physical health is unique to each person, but it's generally accepted we all need to maintain our weight within acceptable parameters, avoid or quit smoking, limit the amount of alcohol we drink (I don't drink alcohol or caffeine as both exacerbated the symptoms of my panic attacks), get enough sleep, reduce the stressors in our lives, and exercise on a regular basis.

 Getting out with a camera is a great way to add in some low impact yet highly effective physical exercise into your day.
 You'll walk further than you think as you look for interesting things to photograph, and your blood pressure will thank you for the both the exercise and the calm being outdoors can bring you.
 Better still, plan to go out with a friend and encourage each other to meet up regularly and make this a social event as well as a way to get fitter.
+My workshops are designed with wellbeing fully in mind and offer you the chance to have some peace, relax in beautiful surroundings and take images with like-minded people.
+Feel free to get in touch with me to discuss what you'd like to achieve in a 1:1 or group workshop.

 Psychological wellbeing includes our mental health and emotions.
 Our emotional health affects how we behave, the way we perceive our lives, how we handle stress and influences the choices we all make.
 Positive emotional health is important throughout our lives but particularly when we are faced with the many significant life events we all experiences; births, death, job changes, relationships and the overarching stressors in this fast paced decade we now live in.
 Physical and psychological health work symbiotically together, and the old wisdom of the two somehow being separate from each other has long since been disavowed.
 Poor physical health can have as much impact on our mental wellbeing as mental health problems have on our physical self .
 Mental illness has the potential to shorten our lives by making us more susceptible to physical illnesses like cardiovascular disease and cancer along with the obvious impact on motivation, maintaining our relationships with people and work, and often paving the way for negative life choices like using alcohol or drugs to mask symptoms.